-A bone marrow biopsy is the removal of soft tissue, called marrow, from inside bone.
-Bone marrow is found in the hollow part of most bones.
-It helps form blood cells.
+A bone marrow biopsy is the removal of marrow from inside bone.
+Bone marrow is the soft tissue inside bones that helps form blood cells.
+It is found in the hollow part of most bones.

 A bone marrow biopsy may be done in the health care provider's office or in a hospital.
 The sample may be taken from the pelvic or breast bone.
 Sometimes, other areas are used.

-A bone marrow aspirate may also be performed, usually before the biopsy is taken.
+A bone marrow aspiration may also be done, usually before the biopsy is taken.
 After the skin is numbed, the needle is inserted into the bone, and a syringe is used to withdraw the liquid bone marrow.
-If this is done, the needle will be removed and either repositioned, or another needle may be used for the biopsy.
+If this is done, the needle will be removed and repositioned.
+Or, another needle may be used for the biopsy.

 Tell the health care provider: